AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 #### 2.1.1.
 Zumo 32U4 pinout

-​​​​In order to communicate the robots between each other, we first needed to release some of the ATmega32U4 pins of the Zumo for use.
-We achieved  this by removing the LCD display of the robot as shown in the picture below (do not worry: the LC can be easily unplugged and plugged back again later).
+In order to communicate the robots between each other, we first needed to release some of the ATmega32U4 pins of the Zumo for use.
+We achieved  this by removing the LCD display of the robot as shown in the picture below (do not worry: the LCD can be easily unplugged and plugged back again later).

 ![](LCD_remove.jpg)

-​​​​Once removed, the LCD releases many pins of the robot's microcontroller.
+Once removed, the LCD releases many pins of the robot's microcontroller.
 Four of those pins were needed, as marked on the image below: a GND and 5v pair of pins, which will serve as a voltage source for the ESP module (as will be explained on the latest section of this document); and pins 0 and 1 from the microcontroller, known respectively as RXD1 and TXD1.
 These two RX and TX pins control one of the UART serial modules of the ATmega32U4 microcontroller, hence allowing us to send and receive data to the ESP (again, explained on the latest section).

 ![](Zumo32U4_pinout.jpg)